vasi/dnf5keeper/README.md

 ## Caveats

+* dnf5keeper doesn't do _anything_ with "group" dependencies.
+Many packages are dependents of "groups", and groups may be dependents of "environments".
+These remain managed by only dnf.
+Dnf5keeper won't remove packages that are depended on by groups, but also won't encourage you to list them.
 * dnf5keeper will overwrite your DNF reasons file.
 I think of this as a feature, since it makes it easier to use all these tools together.
 But you might not!
 Dnf5keeper does keep backups in /usr/lib/sysimage/libdnf5/packages.toml.bak
 * Your .keep files are __not__ a full description of the packages installed on your system.
 DNF dependencies can be optional, or can have multiple packages that satisfy a given dependency, and there's no way for dnf5keeper to understand your intentions.
 Typically it works, but if you need to have absolutely identical packages on different systems, use a different solution .
 * dnf5keeper may consider optional dependencies as important enough to keep the dependent package installed.
 I'm not sure whether there's a way to configure this.